Dubai delivery workers go on second rare strike this month | Business

 Talabat, owned by Germany-based Delivery Hero, confirmed the work stoppage in a statement to The Associated Press, saying the company was “committed to ensuring riders can continue to rely on our platform to provide for their families.”
 “Up until last week rider pay satisfaction was well above 70%,” the company added, without disclosing how it came to that number. ''Yet, we understand economic and political realities are changing constantly, and we will always continue to listen to what riders have to say.”
 Several striking Talabat riders say they hoped to secure a raise to roughly $2.72 per delivery, especially as they're squeezed by spiking gas prices that they pay out of pocket.
 Many drive some 300-400 kilometers (190-250 miles) a day.

 “I'm not striking for me or for my friends.
-I know it's not good for us,” he said, only giving his first name for fear of reprisals.
+I know it's not good for us,” he said, asking that he only be identified by his family name for fear of reprisals.
 “It's for the future.
 For guys like us, coming here to Dubai.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)